kaiinui/apidoc/README.md

-apidoc
+[WIP]apidoc
 ======

-Generates API Documents which can try API request interactively on the documents.
+Generates API Documents which can try API request interactively on a document, from JSON Schema.